 But perhaps this is spreading over more space than the subject justifies, especially since we have not positively identified the old accountant.
 Would that we could trace him down to the present day, and show his descendants something of the real greatness of their unassuming great-grandfather.
 However humble, such men are always useful.
 Few things give so much real pleasure as to memorialize a forgotten man who struggled hard and long for an honest living, gladly doing whatever his hands found to do.
 Peace to the ashes of this “John Moore,” wherever they lie, and long life to his identity if ever it is discovered.

 As mentioned above, I have my theory about who John Moore was.
-He died on September 23, 1848 and was buried in the Moore Burying Ground.
+He died in September 23, 1847 (not on September 23, 1818) and was buried in the Moore Burying Ground.
 His wife Johannah died on October 16, 1865 and was buried next to her husband.
 Their son Joseph died on September 22, 1828, only 31 years old.
 Daughter Elizabeth died June 17, 1864, age 61.
 Son John (1805-1816) was only 11 when he died.
 Son Henry (1805-1828) was only 20.
 All of these children were also buried in the Moore Cemetery.
 Daughter Mary (1800-1876) married Isaac Gray and was buried with her husband in the Lower Amwell Old Yard.

-John Moore’s gravestone states that he was age 71-11-7, which means he was born on October 16, 1776, quite a time to be born.
+John Moore’s gravestone states that he was age 71-11-7.
 The inscription on his grave reads “Dear friend I bid you all adieu / To change my mournful state / Weep not for me for here you see / My trials have been great.”
 There appears to be a signature underneath, but I cannot read it.
 Apparently John’s later years were difficult ones.

 For the origins of the German Moore family in Amwell, see The Moore Family.
 The original version of that article included an abbreviated Moore Family Tree.
 I have updated that tree along with a tree for the other Moore family, the one discussed in this article.
 See Moore Family Tree.